 No project framework is perfect.
 Even within your own hybrid model you may choose Kanban for some projects and pure Waterfall for others.
 Engage your stakeholders to understand their needs and expertise, then consider how much change you want to introduce to your project teams.
 The closer you get to pure Agile, the higher the level of knowledge and skill you need from your team.

 3. Variety of tools

-Thanks to advances in cloud and BI, there are more project management tools out there than ever.
+Thanks to advances in cloud and BI, there are more PMO portfolio management software out there than ever.
 This is great for project teams who may have choices to match their culture, level of knowledge, and procedures.
 But where does that leave the PMO that needs visibility of projects across all teams?

 Fortunately, enterprise-level cloud infrastructures like the Power Platform enable integration of data sources and reporting across disparate tools.
 We can move away from single monolithic solutions that required a one-fits-all approach.

 Effective project management now lives in the cloud.
 The latest PMO tools are SaaS-based, cloud-native platforms.
 This means that as an organisation, you need to make sure that you manage your cloud environments effectively.